saschwarz/django-periodicals/README.rst

 Quickstart
 ----------

-Simple to install from a package using ``pip`` which will install all it's dependencies:
+Simple to install from a package using ``pip`` which will install all it's dependencies (coming soon).
+For now see :ref:`installing-from-github`.

 .. code-block :: bash